 Failure of passive transfer (FPT) is what happens if the foal does not absorb high enough levels of antibodies from the mare’s colostrum.
 Foal FPT is thought to occur in up to 25% of newborn foals (1).

 How do you check a foal for colostrum intake?
 And what is an IgG test for foals?

 An IgG test in foals tests for levels of immunoglobulin G, the antibodies consumed from colostrum.
 There are various antibody testing options, but one of the more common IgG tests, is the “foal snap test,” because it is an easy (just requires a blood draw), stall-side way to make sure that the foal is getting a sufficient amount of critical protection from their mama.

 Protocols on when to use the snap foal IgG test vary, but many veterinarians test around 12 hours of age, because this allows time for intervention if absorption is not going well.
 The general rule of thumb is that if IgG levels are below 400 mg/dL, your foal needs to be supplemented with frozen colostrum which has been thawed or a colostrum replacement (2).

 Talk to your vet before your foal arrives and make sure you have a plan in place for the day of foaling.
 Your vet is a crucial piece of this process and in setting your newborn foal up for success.

 What can a horseman do to avoid FPT in their foals?

 When your foal is born, make sure to follow the 1,2,3 timeline and test your foal for IgG levels around 12 hours of life.
 Remember, call your veterinarian!
 They should be with you every step of the way when it comes to new foal care.

-The first week of the foal’s life is CRITICAL, so set them up for success by protecting their immune system with FullBucket’s high-quality specialized new foal probiotics.
+The first week of the foal’s life is CRITICAL, so set them up for success by supporting their immune system with FullBucket’s high-quality specialized new foal probiotics.